watson-developer-cloud/car-dashboard/README.md

 5 Restart your application.

-# Troubleshooting in Bluemix
+# Troubleshooting in IBM Cloud

 #### In the Classic Experience:
-- Log in to Bluemix, you'll be taken to the dashboard.
+- Log in to IBM Cloud, you'll be taken to the dashboard.
 - Navigate to the the application you previously created.
 - Select **Logs**.